jeffreyyoung/metabase_custom/docs/administration-guide/databases/vertica.md

-## Working with Vertica in Metabase
+## Working with Vertica in Plena Data

 Starting in v0.20.0, Metabase provides a driver for connecting to Vertica databases.
-Under the hood, Metabase uses Vertica's JDBC driver;
+Under the hood, Plena Data uses Vertica's JDBC driver;
 due to licensing restrictions, we can't include it as part of Metabase.
 Luckily, downloading it yourself and making it available to Metabase is straightforward and only takes a few minutes.